kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How fast is HPA when combined with CA?

-By default, Pod CPU usage is scraped by kubelets every 10 sec, CPU usage is obtained from kubelets by Heapster every 1 min.
+By default, Pod CPU usage is scraped by kubelets every 10 sec, and CPU usage is obtained from kubelets by Heapster every 1 min.
 HPA checks cpu load metrics in Heapster every 30 sec, and CA looks for unschedulable pods every 10 sec.
 So the max reaction time, measured from the time CPU spikes in the pods to the time CA asks the cloud provider for a new node is 2 min.
 On average it should be around 1 min.
-The amount of time the cloud provider needs to start a new node, boot it up is measured in minutes.
-On GCE/GKE it is around 1.5-2 min however this depends on the data center location and machine type.
+The amount of time the cloud provider needs to start a new node and boot it up is measured in minutes.
+On GCE/GKE it is around 1.5-2 min - however this depends on the data center location and machine type.
 Then it may take up to 30 sec to register the node in the Kubernetes master and finalize all of the necessary network settings.